7SevenZHOU/aiml/courses/neural_networks_geoffrey_hinton/week07_modeling_sequences_with_RNNs/README.md

 * Once we have the probability dist, there's a learning algorithm for HMMs and that's what make them appropriate for speech.
 In 1970 they took over speech recognition.

+#### 7a-06 - Hidden Markov Models notes and comments
+* I believe that Hinton means that a HMM network has one unit for each state for each timestamp.
+He doesn't really say that, though.
+* This part is a little confusing, because technically, if you have N states that are numbered 1 through N, you could have a single unit per time slot that selected the integer for each time slot

 ### 7a-07 - A fundamental limitation of HMMs
 * [7a 10:32](https://www.coursera.org/learn/neural-networks/lecture/Fpa7y/modeling-sequences-a-brief-overview)